 Regarding my personal life

-I have an awesome wife named Lisa and two fantastic kids named Mason and Drew.
+I have an awesome wife named Lisa and two fantastic kids named Mason, Drew, and Aiden.
 They're the joy of my life, and everything I do nowadays is for them (in fact, I think it always was for them, even before they came along).
 I don't think I'll talk about them much here, not because I don't want to, but because I prefer to share the details of my life with the people I'm closest to.

 My CV, in brief, and written in the 3rd person to sound more important